TubeR: Tubelet Transformer for Video Action Detection: Experiments

 We finally present the highest number reported in the literature, regardless of the inference protocol, pre-training dataset and additional information used.
 TubeR still achieves the best performance, even better than the model using additional object bounding-boxes as input \cite{tang2020asynchronous}.The results show that the proposed sequence-to-sequence model with tubelet specific feature is a promising direction for action detection.

 \textbf{AVA 2.2 Comparison.} The results are shown in Table \ref{tab:ava_v22_sota}.
-Under the same single-view protocol, TubeR is significantly better than previous methods, including the most recent work with an end-to-end design (WOO \cite{chen2021watch} +5.1\%) and the two-stage work with strong backbones (MViT \cite{fan2021multiscale} +4.7\%).
+Under the same single-view protocol, TubeR is considerably better than previous methods, including the most recent work with an end-to-end design (WOO \cite{chen2021watch} +5.1\%) and the two-stage work with strong backbones (MViT \cite{fan2021multiscale} +4.7\%).
 A fair comparison between TubeR and a two-stage model~\cite{Zhang_2021_CVPR} with the same backbone CSN-152, shows TubeR gains +5.5\% frame-mAP.
 It demonstrates TubeR's superior performance comes from our design rather than the backbone.

-\textbf{UCF101-24 Comparison.} We also compare TubeR with the state-of-the-art using frame-mAP@IoU=0.5 on the UCF101-24 dataset (see the first column with numbers in Table~\ref{tab:sota}).
+\textbf{UCF101-24 Comparison.} We also compare TubeR with the state-of-the-art using frame-mAP@IoU=0.5 on UCF101-24 (see the first column with numbers in Table~\ref{tab:sota}).
 Compared to existing methods, TubeR acquires better results with comparable backbones, for both RGB-stream and two-stream settings.
-Further with a CSN-152 backbone, TubeR get 83.2 frame-mAP, even better than two-stream methods.
+Further with a CSN-152 backbone, TubeR gets 83.2 frame-mAP, even better than two-stream methods.
 Though TubeR targets on tubelet-level detection, it performs well on frame-level evaluation on both AVA and UCF101-24.

-\subsection{Video-level State-of-the-Art}
+\subsection{Video-Level State-of-the-Art}

 We also compare TubeR with various settings to state-of-the-art reporting video-mAP on UCF101-24 and JHMDB51-21 in Table~\ref{tab:sota}.
-TubeR acquires better results with and without optical flow as inputs.
-For fair comparisons, TubeR with a 2D backbone gains +4.4\% video-mAP@IoU=0.5 compared to the recent start-of-the-art~\cite{li2020actions} on UCF101-24 without using optical flow, which demonstrates that TubeR learning tubelet queries is more effective compared to using positional hypotheses.
+For fair comparisons, TubeR with a 2D backbone gains +4.4\% video-mAP@IoU=0.5 compared to the recent state-of-the-art~\cite{li2020actions} on UCF101-24 without using optical flow, which demonstrates that TubeR learning tubelet queries is more effective compared to using positional hypotheses.
 Compared to TacNet~\cite{song2019tacnet} which proposes a transition-aware context network to distinguish transitional states, TubeR with action switch performs better even with a one-stream setting.
-We further conduct an experiment with CSN-152 backbone.
-The results show that the TubeR generalizes well by using different backbones.
-When incorporating optical flow inputs, the TubeR further boosts the video-level results and achieves the best among the two-stream approaches.
-The result illustrates our design is effective for video-level action detection.
+When incorporating optical flow inputs, the TubeR with I3D further boosts the video-level results.
+It is noted that TubeR pretrained on K400 even outperforms CFAD pretrained on K600 on some metrics.
+We test TubeR inference speed on UCF101-24 by following CFAD.
+To directly generate a tubelet without an offline linker, TubeR runs at 156 fps.
+Faster than CFAD (130fps) and most existing SOTA methods (40-53 fps).
+The result illustrates our design is effective and efficient for video-level action detection.